WasmEdge/docs/docs/contribute/plugin/develop_plugin_cpp.md

 ## Build plugin

-To build the plug-in shared library, developers should build in cmake with the WasmEdge source.
+To build the plug-in shared library, developers should build in CMake with the WasmEdge source.

 - Assume that the folder named `test` is created under the `<PATH_TO_WASMEDGE_SOURCE>/plugins`.
 Add this line in the `<PATH_TO_WASMEDGE_SOURCE>/plugins/CMakeLists.txt`: